 SO- I guess what I’m saying is if you read the title and thought “what the F?”, then you’re definitely not an introvert.

 Because an introvert knows WHAT THE F.

-An introvert knows that leaving the house and being in constant need to contact people in order to get things done, is a HUGE task, one that leaves you drained of energy and many times frustrated-so much so- that many simply avoid running errands all together and join the “bureaucracy phobia gang”.
+An introvert knows that leaving the house and being in constant need to contact people in order to get things done, is a HUGE task, one that leaves you drained of energy and many times frustrated-so much so- that many simply avoid running errands altogether and join the “bureaucracy phobia gang”.